TFX-Framework/tfx_docs/docs/tfx_api/index.md

 sidebar_label: Introduction
 ---

-The ToxicFX Framework is Online and Available to be interacted with in a Variety of ways.
+The ToxicFX API is Online and Available to be interacted with in a Variety of ways.

 ---